-KUZGUN was built for the TEKNOFEST 2025 Fighting UAV competition.
-The goal was to eliminate human dependency in air combat — the UAV handles target detection, locking, dogfight maneuvering, and air defense evasion completely on its own.
+KUZGUN Year 1 was built for the TEKNOFEST 2025 Fighting UAV competition.
+The goal was to eliminate human dependency in air combat — the UAV handled target detection, locking, dogfight maneuvering, and air defense evasion completely on its own.

-At 11.9 kg with a thrust-to-weight ratio of 1.26, it hits 106 km/h, takes off in 5 meters, and flies for 35 minutes on cruise.
-The software stack runs YOLOv11m detection, ByteTrack multi-object tracking, and A* path planning — all on a Jetson Orin Nano with a triple-redundant comm link.
+At 11.9 kg with a thrust-to-weight ratio of 1.26, it hit 106 km/h, took off in 5 meters, and flew for 35 minutes on cruise.
+The software stack ran YOLOv11m detection, ByteTrack multi-object tracking, and A* path planning — all on a Jetson Orin Nano with a triple-redundant comm link.

 The UAV identifies rival aircraft, locks on autonomously to score points, and executes evasive maneuvers when targeted.
 No human input during combat — the system decides when to track, lock, and break away.